jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 17-06-2025` Next player reverts to shooting for a red ball after a foul.
 + `COMPLETED: 17-06-2025` Revert to shooting for a red ball after a foul.

++ `TODO:` BUG:  Missing colour balls in the colour sequence reverts users to the yellow ball - #points_remaining = 27 - Both players

-+ `TODO: ` Players presented with the option to force the opponent to retake the shot after a FOUL+MISS..
++ `TODO:` Players presented with the option to force the opponent to retake the shot after a FOUL+MISS.

++ `TODO:` Event listener for `#pot---forfeit--one` and `#pot---forfeit--two` should be added.

++ `TODO:` Forfeit button  - ask user to confirm forfeit for that player before clicking to confirm.
+    + Display the scores to indicate end of the frame.
+    + Same details as end of frame: #points_remaining == 0 - "Frame Complete - Player N Wins!
+Player 1: 24 | Player 2: 40
+Highest Breaks - Player 1: 15 | Player 2: 27

-+ `TODO: ` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.
++ `TODO:` Clicking `#app-app` should take the user to a new browser tab so game progress is not lost.

 + `TODO:` Refactor code generated so far to reduce total lines in the script, make it more readable and easier to maintain.